5 Questions To Ask When Buying A Business #1 Best Advice

 Who are your key clients, staff, and suppliers?

-These factors can prove to be integral to continued business success, so it will be in favour if you know how dependent the business is to certain staff expertise, clients, and supplier relationships.
+These factors can prove to be integral to continued business success, so it will be in favour if you know how dependent the business is on certain staff expertise, clients, and supplier relationships.
 Unless suppliers and customers have committed themselves and signed a contract, you cannot rely on their contribution.
 And if the continued success of the enterprise rests with a couple of key employees (not excluding the current business owner), you could be on the short end of the stick.
-Customer reviews is another good one to check.
+Customer reviews are another good one to check.

 -